Trade of the Day: Boeing Co (BA) Looking at Another Leg Up

 Boeing Co (NYSE:BA) — On Nov.
 10 I suggested the purchase of Boeing at $145 with a target of $175.
 On Dec.
 13, it achieved $160 and, along with the market, is currently consolidating its gains.
 The consolidation pattern suggests that another breakout for this, the world’s largest manufacturer of commercial jets, is likely.

 And, as noted in my Nov.
 10 Trade of the Day, BA stock is also the second largest maker of military weapons.
-Despite a supposed “dispute” with the new administration over the manufacture of the F-35 advanced fighter, it is apparent that a “deal” has been reached that is acceptable to both sides.
+Despite a supposed “dispute” with the new administration over the manufacture of Air Force One, things are still looking good for BA.

 Standard & Poor’s has raised their EPS estimate to $9.56 in 2017, up from $7.42 in 2016, noting that over the next several years, commercial aircraft demand is strong, with 787 and 737 production ramps.
 Cash returns to investors should rise due to stock repurchases and dividends.
 S&P’s 12-month target for BA is $172 based on 18X their 2018 EPS.